cuthbertLab/music21/music21/doc/html/_sources/moduleStream.txt

         .. attribute:: highestTime

             Returns the maximum of all Element offsets plus their Duration in quarter lengths.
 This value usually represents the last "release" in the Stream.
-The duration of a Stream is usually equal to the highestTime expressed as a Duration object, but can be set separately.
+Stream.duration is usually equal to the highestTime expressed as a Duration object, but it can be set separately for advanced operations.
+Example insert a dotted quarter at positions 0, 1, 2, 3, 4:

+            >>> n = note.Note('A-')
+            >>> n.quarterLength = 3
+            >>> p1 = Stream()
+            >>> p1.repeatInsert(n, [0, 1, 2, 3, 4])
+            >>> p1.highestTime # 4 + 3
+            7.0

         .. attribute:: isGapless